-In many cases, we are able to apply for the recovery of your costs after successfully defending your case.
+In many cases, we are able to apply for the recovery of your costs after successfully defending your case like Private Fees.
 This means that we can apply to the court for our costs to be paid from Central Government Funds, and can then refund the money you have already paid to us.

 Our fees in relation to driving offences, where a legal aid representation order cannot be granted is £1,500.